-The runoff at each of the gauging sites has been estimated using STS, ARX and ANN models independently.
-Evidently the runoff estimated from ANN has yielded fairly good results.
-These results have then been refined using the residuals, regressors and runoffs estimated from STS and/or ARX models as additional inputs.
+.
 The runoff values predicted using ANN models with residuals derived and runoffs estimated from STS and ARX models as additional inputs compared well with the observed values.
 As the improvement in the performance of ANN models when the residuals derived from STS and ARX models are used as additional inputs is more significant, these results are only presented here..
-The performance indices of ANN models with different inputs are presented in Table 2.
-ANN1, ANN2 and ANN3 models simulate the runoff at Sriramsagar, Mancherial and Polavaram gauging sites respectively with only rainfall as the input variable (Case 1).
+The performance indices of ANN models with different inputs are presented in Table 3.
+ANN1, ANN2 and ANN3 models simulate the runoff at Sriramsagar, Mancherial and Polavaram gauging sites respectively with only rainfall as the input Table 2 Performance Indices of STS APX and ANN variable (Case 1).
 ANN4, ANN5 and ANN6 simulate the runoff at the gauging sites with residuals derived from STS model as additional input (Case 2).
 ANN7, ANN8 and ANN9 simulate the runoff with an additional input of residuals derived from ARX model (Case 3).
 ANN10, ANN11 and ANN12 models use the inputs of rainfall and residuals derived from both STS and ARX models (Case 4).

-It may be observed from the results presented in Table 2 that the performance of ANN models with rainfall as the input in terms of R2 and EC is fairly good.
+It may be observed from the results presented in Table 3 that the performance of ANN models with rainfall as the input in terms of R^2 and EC is fairly good.
 However the performance has improved considerably and satisfactorily with additional inputs of residuals derived from STS and ARX models.
 The RMSE has also reduced significantly.
-The negative EV values denote underestimation of the output variable.

 Figs. 2 to 9 show the scatter plots of observed and estimated values for the models with different inputs (ANN1 to ANN12) for training and testing periods.
 It may be observed from Figs. 2 and 6 that there is considerable scatter from the ideal line indicating either overestimation or underestimation of runoff when only rainfall is considered as the input variable.
 These figures also make clear that the network tends to underestimate the high values during the training period.
 The possible reason for this tendency in the ANN is due to the small number of high values in the time series that it makes it more difficult for the network to learn such events.
 The scatter has reduced significantly when the residuals derived from either STS or ARX model are added as an additional input (Figs. 3, 4, 7 and 8).
-The results have improved further when the residuals derived from both STS and ARX models are used as additional inputs (Figs. 5 and 9).
-This may be due to the fact that
+The results have improved further when the residuals derived from both STS and ARX models are used as additional inputs (Figs.5 and 9).
+The comparisons between the observed and estimated runoffs are shown in Figs. 10 to 12.
+The figures corresponding to ANN 10, ANN 11 and ANN 12 also depict the closeness of the values and thereby reflect the appropriateness of the modeling technique.